aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/calculate-formulas/implement-custom-calculation-engine-to-extend-the-default-calculation-engine-of-aspose-cells/_index.md

                 // Assign the CalculationOptions.CustomEngine property to the instance of CustomEngine opts.customEngine = engine;

-                // Recalculate all formulas in Workbook using the custom calculation engine workbook.calculateFormula(opts);
+                // Recalculate all formulas in the Workbook using the custom calculation engine workbook.calculateFormula(opts);

-                // The result of A1 with custom calculation engine console.log("The value of A1 with custom calculation engine: " + a1.stringValue);
+                // The result of A1 with the custom calculation engine console.log("The value of A1 with custom calculation engine: " + a1.stringValue);

                 console.log("Press any key to continue...");